 The other side of Florence has always held a fascination for me.
 I lived in Florence for a month many, many years ago pretending to study Italian.
 The daily lessons finished at 1pm giving me afternoons to explore the different areas of the city.
 It was always this other side of the Arno River or the Oltrarno as it is known that I kept returning to.

 I wish there had been an Eating Europe food tour in those days to introduce me to the local shop keepers and learn about the specialist foods of the area.

-It’s never too late to find out the Oltrano’s secrets, so we joined Eating Europe’s new tour, The Other side of Florence and our guide Gaia to eat our way around the two main areas of the Oltrano, Santo Spirito and San Frediano.
+It’s never too late to find out the Oltrarno’s secrets, so we joined Eating Europe’s new tour, The Other side of Florence and our guide Gaia to eat our way around the two main areas of the Oltrarno, Santo Spirito and San Frediano.